Financial-Times/origami/apps/website/_services/navigation-service.md

 This service is freely available to users within the Financial Times **only**.
 Use by a party outside of the Financial Times may be blocked without warning.

-To start using the Navigation Service, please <a href="https://www.ft.com/__origami/service/navigation" class="o-typography-link--external">refer to the service documentation</a>.
+To start using the Navigation Service, please <a href="https://www.ft.com/__origami/service/navigation">refer to the service documentation</a>.